 6. Multi-channel marketing is a priority

-To maximize the marketing dollar, marketers have to own multi-channel marketing like never before, says Enchant's Philip Storey.
+On the other hand, to maximize the marketing dollar, marketers have to own multi-channel marketing like never before, says Enchant's Philip Storey.
 You'll have to know what platforms your audience uses and create campaigns that speak specifically to that niche at every step of the customer journey.

 It's not about focusing on new customers and existing ones anymore, it's about knowing where each subscriber is in the new marketing funnel and creating strategies that embrace a variety of digital channels from email to paid seach.